RickKimball/fabooh/board/msp430g2553in20/apps/gdb_bootloader/readme.txt

 Inspiration:
-So I'm looking at making a small msp430fr5739 based board.
-I was thinking that I would be able to use the msp430 launchpad to program them.
+I was looking at making a small msp430fr5739 based board.
+Originally I thought I would be able to use the msp430g2 launchpad to program them.
 However, I hit a snag in that they don't seem to recognize the msp430fr5739 as a valid device.
-I can use my FRAM boards to program them but not the $10 launchpad.
+I can use my msp430fr5720 launchpad to program them but not the $10 launchpad.
 Then there was all the hubbub about the new msp430g2955 chips and it got me thinking.
 Why should I let Texas Instruments determine how I program my chips?

 Investigation:
-I got to looking at BSL and then got discouraged trying to find a client that works on windows, linux and OSX.
-It mostly seemed like it was going to be a hassle.
-Then I got to thinking about just using GDB and its Remote Serial Protocol.
+I spent some time looking at BSL and then got discouraged trying to find a client that works on Windows, linux and OSX.
+It mostly seemed like it was going to be a hassle. (although this has changed now as mspdebug works with serial BSL) Then I got to thinking about just using GDB and its Remote Serial Protocol.
 If you use msp430-gdb and mspdebug, you use this interface over a local server socket.
 However, an often unnoticed feature of this protocol is that it can also be used with a regular serial port.

 Solution:
-I decided to implement a gdb stub server that you load once on your msp430 chip.
+I decided to try and implement a gdb stub server on the msp430g2553 as a proof of concept.
+You load the gdb code in high memory on the msp430 chip.
 You can think of it as a bootloader that happpens to use the Remote Serial Protocol.
 This allows you to load new programs on that chip without the need for a launchpad or an FET.
-All you need is a usb->serial port dongle.
-You can find these on ebay from $2-$10.
-They all go faster than the 9600 baud the virtual serial port the msp430 launchpad provides.
+All you need is a dumb usb->serial port dongle.
+You can find these on ebay for about $2-$10.
+They all go faster than the 9600 baud the virtual serial port the msp430 g2 launchpad provides.
 It is likely you probably have one of these already.
 This scheme doesn't allow you to debug using msp430-gdb, but it does provide a way to load new code without having to deal with BSL or having to write any host side code.

 How it works:
 Load the attached code below on your chip one time.
 At this point, you could remove that chip from your launchpad and throw it on a breadboard.
 You just need power, the caps and a pull up resistor.
 Then connect TX and RX to a serial to USB converter (ftdi, cp102, pl2303hx, etc..).
-For simplicity, we can just test with the launchpad itself and ignore the fact that there is an FET on the board and just use /dev/ttyACM0 or COM1: on windows.
+For simplicity, we can just test with the g2 launchpad itself and ignore the fact that there is an FET on the board and just use /dev/ttyACM0 or COM1: on windows.